-Bank Parent Company ratings are used here for bank groups.
-Actual bank subsidiary ratings may differ from the Bank Parent Company rating.
-Current financial investments and cash equivalents include bank deposits, structured deposits, investments in money market funds and investments in fixed income instruments.
-Instruments that include a call feature have been presented at their final maturities.
-Instruments that are contractually due beyond three months include EUR 325 million (EUR 77 million in 2019) of instruments that have a call period of less than three months.
+- (1) Bank Parent Company ratings are used here for bank groups.
+Actual bank subsidiary ratings may differ from the Bank Parent Company rating. - (2) Current financial investments and cash equivalents include bank deposits, structured deposits, investments in money market funds and investments in fixed income instruments.

+(3) Instruments that include a call feature have been presented at their final maturities.
+Instruments that are contractually due beyond three months include EUR 325 million (EUR 77 million in 2019) of - (3) Instruments that include a call feature have been presented at their final maturities.
+Instruments that are contractually due beyond three months include EUR 325 million (EUR 77 million in 2019) or instruments that have a call period of less than three months.